 Step 2: Use watercolor paint to paint the portrait.
 I show the kids how yellow, brown, orange, and a lot of water mixed together helps to make the color of the skin.

-Step 3: Once the watercolor paint dries (it dries quickly), then have the students trace over their pencil lines with permanent marker.
+Step 3: Once the watercolor paint dries (it dries quickly), have the students trace over their pencil lines with permanent marker.

-Step 5: Once the portraits are glued onto construction paper, the students compile a list of adjectives that describe themselves.
+Step 5: Once portraits are glued onto construction paper, students compile a list of adjectives that describe themselves.
 I had my students make a list of 15 adjectives and then go back and circle their 6 top favorites.
 Once they chose 6 adjectives I checked them over to make sure that they are spelled correctly and then I gave them 6 address labels for them to write their adjectives.
 Then the students put the labels around the outside of their portrait.
 Aren’t they cute?